zenml-io/zenml/examples/kserve_deployment/README.md

-# 🚀 Pytorch Models Deployment with KServe and TorchServe
+# 🚀 KServe Deployment Example - Sickit-Learn and Pytorch Examples 🚀

 [KServe](https://kserve.github.io/website) is a Kubernetes-based Model inference platform built for highly scalable deployment use cases, it provides a standardized inference protocol